MyIntervals/emogrifier/README.md

     * [http://www.email-standards.org/](http://www.email-standards.org/)
     * [https://www.campaignmonitor.com/css/](https://www.campaignmonitor.com/css/)
     * [http://templates.mailchimp.com/resources/email-client-css-support/](http://templates.mailchimp.com/resources/email-client-css-support/)
-* All CSS attributes that apply to a node will be applied, even if they are redundant.
-For example, if you define a font attribute _and_ a font-size attribute, both attributes will be applied to that node (in other words, the more specific attribute will not be combined into the more general attribute).
+* All CSS attributes that apply to an element will be applied, even if they are redundant.
+For example, if you define a font attribute _and_ a font-size attribute, both attributes will be applied to that element (in other words, the more specific attribute will not be combined into the more general attribute).
 * There's a good chance you might encounter problems if your HTML is not well-formed and valid (DOMDocument might complain).
 If you get problems like